-- Douban Group 豆瓣小组 – 300 Million MAU
+- Douban Group 豆瓣小组

+Douban has a reputation for being a community of young intellectuals.
 Anything from literature to minimalism to travel is being discussed here within communities of like-minded people.

 - Well-integrated with social media

 While virtually every Chinese netizen has an email address, it is used far less than you might expect.
-Inputting a mobile phone number and receiving a unique sms confirmation, is much more widespread.
+Inputting a mobile phone number and receiving a unique SMS confirmation, is much more widespread.

 - Design and UX

-As with anywhere, it is highly important that the purpose and audience is clearly defined when creating a website for China.
+UX or design requires thoughtful and methodical consideration of factors such as environment, attention span, and screen space.
+As with anywhere, it is highly important that the purpose and audience are clearly defined when creating a website for China.

-China is a mobile-first country, so your website must be adapted for mobile usage.
+China is a mobile-first country, so your website must be adapted for mobile device usage.
 Additionally, integrating the website that you create for China with WeChat or building a Chinese WeChat minisite will create a more seamless user experience.

-- Localized content instead of translated content
+- To succeed in China, a Business Localized content instead of translated content

 Rather than hire a translator, hire a copywriter with knowledge in your specific industry that can adapt and polish your content for a Chinese audience.